Loading

 • “Which Agent?
 Questions for Schechter” in Journal of Consciousness 29, 1-2 (2022): 170-178.

-• “Which Biopsychosocial View of Mental Illness?” by Walter Sinnott-Armstrong and Jesse S. Summers, for Psychiatry Reborn: Biopsychosocial Psychiatry in Modern Medicine, edited by Julian Savulescu, Rebecca Roache, and Will Davies, pp. 82-91.
-Oxford: Oxford University Press, 2020.
+• “Which Biopsychosocial View of Mental Illness?” by Walter Sinnott-Armstrong and Jesse S. Summers.
+In Psychiatry Reborn: Biopsychosocial Psychiatry in Modern Medicine, edited by Julian Savulescu, Rebecca Roache, and Will Davies.
+Oxford University Press, 2019.

 • “Defining Addiction: A Pragmatic Perspective,” by Walter Sinnott-Armstrong and Jesse S. Summers.
-For Routledge Handbook of Philosophy and Science of Addiction, eds., Hanna Pickard and Serge Ahmed.
-Routledge, 2018, pp. 123-131.
+In Routledge Handbook of Philosophy and Science of Addiction, edited by Hanna Pickard and Serge Ahmed.
+Routledge, 2018.

 • “Consequentialism” in Stanford Encyclopedia of Philosophy (online, revised 2019)